What are the goals of the Flatcar Linux project?

 But Red Hat stated they will continue to support Container Linux, right?

-While our efforts have been accelerated due to the acquisition of CoreOS by Red Hat, our motivation for creating Flatcar Linux is largely independent of that.
+While our efforts were accelerated due to the acquisition of CoreOS by Red Hat, our motivation for creating Flatcar Linux is largely independent of that.

 How can I get commercial support for Flatcar Linux?